RAHAF321/Cloud-Vendor-API/README.md

 **Added the Custome Response Feature instead of the Generic response** for the GET by id & GET all vendor details.

+**Unit Testing with Junit + Mockito + AssertJ + H2 DataBase + SpringBoot Test Library**
+Unit Test-> test all the smallest part of the program to ensure every part is working as expected. (& to get the code coverage)
+**Junit** is the testing framework for java.(Developer side testing for code) **AssertJ** is another java library .It provides a set of assertions mostly helpful in error messages.
+**Mockito** is the mocking framework for Java.
+Helps write clean & simple API.
+Test are readable & creates clean verification errors.
+**H2 DataBase** is the in-memory Database